rickytrevor/otium/README.md

 #### docker build -t bot .
 Then, you can run it with
-#### docker run -t -d -v /your/songs/cache/directory:/songs bot
+#### docker run -t -d -e token=your_token -v /your/songs/cache/directory:/songs bot

 ### non-docker method
-To deploy it without docker you first need to install all the dependencies with pip install -U discord.py pynacl python-dotenv youtube-dl  youtube-search-python && sudo apt install ffmpeg youtube-dl and then to actually run the program just run python3 bot.py
+To deploy it without docker you first need to install all the dependencies with pip install -U discord.py pynacl python-dotenv youtube-dl  youtube-search-python && sudo apt install ffmpeg youtube-dl and then to actually run the program just run python3 bot.py yourtokengoeshere

 ## credits